-More than most political abstractions, imperialism expresses itself directly in objects, and in none with more potency and immediacy than those associated with architecture culture.
-The built environment formed a key practical and theoretical means through which colonial processes and narratives were exercised, communicated, promoted, and sustained.
-Built structures were central to control, persuasion and the moral justification of imperial projects both within societies subjected to colonial processes and, indeed, within the colonial metropole itself.
+More than most political abstractions, imperialism expresses itself directly in objects, and in none with more potency and immediacy than those associated with architecture culture; that is the material objects and works of art associated with the built environment, including architectural treatises, drawings, maps, decorative details, artistic works and the other tools utilised in the production of built space.
+Buildings and the works of art and material culture displayed within them formed a key practical and theoretical means through which colonial processes and narratives were exercised, communicated, promoted, and sustained.
 They also have an afterlife which continues to impact societies into the present.

 The course gives a particular prominence to the experiential impact of the built environment and, as such, there is a strong emphasis on field work and site visits.
-Key building projects on the British mainland – such as the Royal Hospital for Seamen at Greenwich, Houghton Hall, Home House, Liverpool Town Hall, Glasgow’s ‘Merchant City’, Somerset House, the Palace of Westminster, and the Foreign, Commonwealth and Development Office – will be examined in relation to their cultural, political and symbolic value within the imperial project.
+Key building projects on the British mainland – such as the Banqueting House on Whitehall, the Royal Hospital for Seamen at Greenwich, Home House, Liverpool’s ‘Merchant City’, Somerset House, and the Foreign, Commonwealth and Development Office – will be visited and examined in relation to their cultural, political and symbolic value within the imperial project.
+Additionally, an extended four-day study trip to Ireland (supported by travel grants) will take place in Spring Term.

 Written assessments of this option are designed to allow students a wide discretion to research and write on concepts and case studies of particular interest to them or which may be of particular utility in their future career path.